adityaponnada/adityaponnada.github.io/_pages/about.md

 Updates
 ------

+**July, 2025** 🎉 Paper titled "Longitudinal User Engagement with Microinteraction Ecological Momentary Assessment (μEMA)" accepted at Proceedings of the ACM IMWUT!

 **April, 2025** 🤗 TIME study data [codebook](https://timestudydocumentation.github.io/docs/build/html/index.html) is now public!
 This is one of the most intense multimodal behavior datasets.
 We can't wait to see what you build with it.